core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    |                |  |  |

 ~~~~~~~~~~~
-{: #fig-exchange-example-blockwise title="Example of Non-confirmable group request starting a blockwise transfer, followed by Non-confirmable Responses with the first block.
+{: #fig-exchange-example-blockwise title="Example of Non-confirmable group request starting a block-wise transfer, followed by Non-confirmable Responses with the first block.
 The transfer continues over confirmable unicast exchanges"}

 # Issues and Limitations with Forward-Proxies # {#sec-issues-forward-proxies}